 Today there are thousands of slot machines in bars, casinos and clubs worldwide.
 But where and how did these machines originate?
 And at what point did they become such a beloved phenomenon for some and so controversial to others?
 A look at the history of these grown-up toys will help us understand the origin of all the fascination and fuss over antique slot machines.
+If you are a collector looking to add a vintage slot machine to your antique collection, this article will teach you everything you need to know about these gaming machines.

-Gambling has been a popular pastime of the thrill-seeking for thousands of years.
+Gambling has been a popular pastime of thrill-seeking for thousands of years.
 The 6-sided die dates to about 3000 B.C. in Mesopotamia, and betting card games originated in China in the 9th century A.D.
 Poker, which has rumors of starting in Persia during the 17th century, became a favorite, and other gambling and lottery games evolved over time with new games spreading around the world.
 It is no surprise that these games became mechanized and even more widespread after the Industrial Revolution.

 This Mill’s 777 Special Award Slot Machine features the iconic fruit reel strip that dates this to the “golden age” of slot machines.
 Circa 1950.